tohnny-jsunami/data-analysis/README.md

 # data-analysis
-Singular location for all data-analysis projects
+Singular location for all data-analysis projects.

+Each folder will be a seperate project.